llama-risk/aave-research/community_updates/august_2024.md

 ## Upcoming Focus Areas

 The main priority is to conclude our assessment and make recommendations for the WBTC custody changes.
-The proposed BUILD GSM integration with Blackrock is also a key area of interest; we are exploring the legal implications and opportunities for growth integrating RWAs.
+The proposed BUILD GSM integration with BlackRock is also a key area of interest; we are exploring the legal implications and opportunities for growth integrating RWAs.

 Other areas of research include:
 - GHO user analytics: researching the user profile of GHO to gain insights into adoption trends, collateral usage, user portfolios, and cross-protocol activity